Chapter 2: Structure

 Pro Tips

-1. No shame for missing commitments: Focus on learning
+1. No shame for missing commitments.
+Focus on learning

-2. Track commitment accuracy: Helps with estimation
+2. Track commitment accuracy.
+It helps with estimation

-3. Adjust scope: Better to commit to less and deliver
+3. Adjust scope.
+Better to commit to less and deliver

-4. Celebrate kept commitments: Positive reinforcement
+4. Celebrate kept commitments.
+Positive reinforcement

 Format 4: Blockers First